Online PhD in Psychology: Integrating Technology, Learning and Psychology

-Grand Canyon University’s Doctor of Philosophy (PhD) in General Psychology with an Emphasis in Integrating Technology, Learning and Psychology degree program guides learners in understanding how psychology, technology and instruction can seamlessly integrate in learning environments.
-This leads to the completion of informed research that can positively impact learning outcomes in teaching and educational environments.
+Grand Canyon University’s online(See disclaimer 1) Doctor of Philosophy (PhD) in General Psychology: Integrating Technology, Learning and Psychology degree program guides learners in understanding how psychology, technology and instruction can seamlessly integrate in learning environments.
+This leads to the completion of informed research that can positively impact learning outcomes in teaching, educational and training environments.

 This PhD is typically designed for people who are currently working in business, government, technology, social media or higher education who want to position themselves for possible career advancement.

-GCU’s qualitative psychology PhD in educational technology was designed by the College of Doctoral Studies to provide a well-rounded account of how technology and psychology can impact teaching and learning.
+GCU’s qualitative general psychology PhD was designed by the College of Doctoral Studies to provide a well-rounded account of how technology and psychology can impact teaching and learning.

-Graduates of GCU’s educational psychology doctorate emphasis are asked to:
+Graduates of GCU’s technology, learning and psychology doctorate are asked to:

 Integrate psychology with emerging technologies